devscanr/resume-checklist/README.md

 *Found a typo in this article?
 Let us know via [issues](https://github.com/devscanr/resume-checklist/issues)*.

-## Common CV Mistakes
+## Common Mistakes

-- Age is indicated.
-- Emojis are used in the text.
-Acceptable in certain cases.
+Broadly speaking, as each point might have an exception:

+⚠️ Your age, marital status, etc. are indicated<br/>
+⚠️ Emojis or other images are used<br/>
-- CV in WORD or HTML format.
-See above.
+⚠️ Non-PDF format like WORD or HTML format is used<br/>
-- Links like "Find out more here".
-ATS do not follow links.
-- Requirements for the presence/absence of photos are not met.
+⚠️ External links named "Find out more"<br/>
-- Copy protection is enabled in PDF (may interfere with ATS).
+⚠️ Copy protection is enabled in PDF (may interfere with ATS)<br/>
-- No headings.
-Creative headings or phrases.
-- Politics, religion, hobbies - anything that is not related to the job.
+⚠️ No headings, unfamiliar layour or section names<br/>
+⚠️ Politics, religion, unrelated hobbies<br/>
-- Too much information.
+⚠️ Too much or too little information
-- Soft skills are listed.

 List your hobbies and interests in LinkedIn, GitHub.
-There should be no room for this in the CV.
+There should be no room for this in a resume.
 Do not list your soft skills separately – it doesn't look good and trustworthy.
 Embed them in the **Summary** and/or in the **Work Experience** sections.

 ## 3. Resume under a microscope 🔬